astroumd/lmtoy/docs/wishlist.md

   work. more to come (e.g. HISTORY).
 Need to confirm if other things in CASA also work correctly.

-* the pipeline now outputs a lot more useful info (map extent, noise stats per pixel), but we are open to more.
+* the pipeline now outputs a lot more useful info (map extent in position and velocity, noise stats per pixel, etc.), but more is needed.
 Some of the current info is not well labeled , and hard to understand for newcomers.
-  Missing at least is what the VLSR range in RAW data is.

-* writes a weight map, when used makes for better results in ADMIT.
+* now writes a weight map, when used this makes for better results in ADMIT.
 In the code you can also write out a 0/1 map which cells had a pixel inside, but this is not a flag.
-Can be emulated with otf_select=0 and a mask on that..
+Can be emulated with otf_select=0 and a mask on that, which requires a re-run of the gridder.

 * add otf_select=3 option to use a triangle convolution filter.
-In the end, normalizing to the same RMS, there are no noticable differences.
+In the end, normalizing to the same RMS, there are no noticable visual differences.
 Need a more detailed analysis like in SLR Appendix C?

 * by default, now only cells will be given a value if there was at